How to Make a Book Summary with a Mind Map? - An Easy Guide

 The following are built-in mind map examples designed on a vector basis from EdrawMind.
 This software also covers mind map examples in other fileds such as business and daily life.

 |Writting Process Mind Map Template||Scientific Research Mind Map Templat||English Parts Speech Mind Map Template|

 |Essay Writting Mind Map Template||Call of The Wild Mind Map Template||Middle Ages Mind Map Template|

 It's Your Turn Now!

 So far, we have discussed the basic concept and benefits of a mind map, and how to make a book summary with a mind map based on a series of easy steps.
 Now, you can free download an easy mind mapping software to create your own mind maps!
-Just drag and drop any preset symbols or start from a built-in template.
-The auto-create slideshow function will also brings great convenience to your presentations.
+Just drag and drop preset symbols or start from a built-in template.
+The auto-create slideshow function brings great convenience to your presentations.
 Free download EdrawMind now!